jiacheng-atmos/Weather-Regime-MJO-teleconnection/README.md

 # Attention on weather regime definition:
  From my superficial understandings, none of these definitions are achieved purely from physcial thinking.
 I personally do not fully support the
  EOF-Kmeans and geopotential height contour method because we are using preassumed conclusion to get our desired result...
- (Like from engineer's world view.
-No offense, I'm also an engineer, or a less qualified engineer:))
+It is weird but that's how we currently do it.

 There are a lot of work awaiting to be completed...

 This work is supervised by Zhuo Wang at Illinois (many thanks).